 Keeping your messages on our servers can be useful if you read mail two completely different ways.
 For example, if you use both Outlook Express and Webmail, each program will know what messages you've read, and the two programs will share a single "sent mail" folder on the server.
 (If you always read mail using a single copy of Outlook Express, using IMAP won't make a difference and probably isn't worth the effort.)

-To configure IMAP with SSL, you will:
+To configure IMAP with SSL:

 You'll first need to follow the basic instructions to set up Outlook Express, with one change: choose "My incoming mail server is a IMAP server" (instead of "POP3") in step 6.